Risk Management Tools & Resources

 • Recommend that staff do not use the same password for multiple systems and personal/professional accounts.

-Although no strategy can guarantee complete protection, following best practices for password security and avoiding known password weaknesses can improve your organization’s ability to defend against cyberattacks and data breaches.
+Although no strategy can guarantee complete protection, following best practices for password security and avoiding known password vulnerabilities can improve healthcare organizations’ ability to defend against cyberattacks and data breaches.

 Endnotes